Hearts and Minds Film

 Chris Coons - County Executive, New Castle County

-Sherry Dorsey - President/CEO, Sisters With A Purpose (SWAP) Productions, LLC
+Sherry Dorsey - President/CEO, Sisters With A Purpose (SWAP) Productions

 Steve Gonzer - Halina Wind Preston Holocaust Education Committee